-As a freestanding 501(c)(3) non-profit organization, Maricopa Medical Foundation (MMF) provides support exclusively to Maricopa Integrated Health System:
+As a freestanding 501(c)(3) non-profit organization, Maricopa Medical Foundation (MMF) provides support exclusively to Maricopa Integrated Health System for:

-It is the intent of the Foundation to provide support for such services primarily at Maricopa Medical Center and allied Maricopa Integrated Health System (MIHS) sites and on behalf of Medical Professional Associates of Arizona, P.C.
-(MedPro), MIHS, and agents.
+It is the intent of Maricopa Medical Foundation to provide support for such services primarily at Maricopa Medical Center and allied Maricopa Integrated Health System (MIHS) sites.

 - To have and exercise all rights and powers from time to time granted to non-profit corporations by law and which are consistent with the 501 (c) 3 exemptions granted by the Internal Revenue System.